Selsion/DSPMods/DSPOptimizations/README.md

 To aid your choice in setting the shell resolution radius, the expected number of vertices after regenerating the entire layer with the given radius is shown.
 The memory and save file cost for your shells will be proportional to the vertex count.
 The current best estimates for these costs are 84 bytes of memory and 42 bytes of save file space per vertex.
 Setting the value to anything under 10km tends to work well.
 The minimum value of 1m will result in only 1 vertex per shell, which will hide the shells and contribute almost nothing to RAM and save file costs.

 Notes on performance:
-- when a shell is first created, if it's made with a lower resolution than default then the mod will run a light-weight version of the vanilla mesh generation code to count the proper number of cell points.
-This can be slow for sphere layers with very high radii, such as 230km.
-Copying an entire sphere layer (with SphereEditorTools) at a radius of 238.8km when it is fully covered in shells can take just under 2 minutes, since there are around 130 million vertices to count.
-Normal-sized sphere layers or individual shell pieces will not take nearly as long, however.
-This will soon be alleviated with multithreading, which should reduce the generation time by a factor of around 8 to 24, depending on your CPU
+- regenerating an entire sphere layer at a very high radius (e.g. 200km) may be slow.
+Multithreading will be added for this soon
 - spheres with a huge number of very tiny shells (e.g. 5000) might hurt your framerate when being rendered because of the high volume of draw calls.
 This can be fixed by regenerating with a resolution radius of 1m, which causes the draw calls to be skipped.
 - making geodesic frames rather than graticule frames might speed up node, frame, and shell creation, as well as shell regeneration